FoxMoss/doom.sh/blog/doominbash.md

 version would load the data, it wouldn't need to convert the WAD directly into structs, the host had already done that for you.
-If you've spent enough time with C, this should ringing alarm bells already.
+If you've spent enough time with C, this should be ringing alarm bells already.
 Lets take the example that everyone else gives:
 ```c